Sen. Al Franken Announces He Will Resign 'In The Coming Weeks'

 Franken wasn't sworn in until July 7, 2009.

-Once seated, Democrats had 60 votes in the Senate, and were able to overcome Republican opposition and pass the Affordable Care Act, also known as "Obamacare," in Congress' upper chamber.
+Once seated, Democrats had 60 votes in the Senate, and they were able to overcome Republican opposition and pass the Affordable Care Act, also known as "Obamacare," in Congress' upper chamber.
 Franken took a predictably liberal position on issues, winning a 100 percent liberal rating from The Almanac of American Politics.
 He also adopted a new tone, eschewing the jokes of his previous career for a more serious demeanor.

 He had a much easier time winning re-election in 2014, capturing 53 percent of the vote.

-This year, Franken played a key role in the questioning of President Trump's Cabinet choices including on the Senate Judiciary Committee where he grilled then-Attorney General nominee Jeff Sessions on his contacts with Russia.
+This year, Franken played a key role in the questioning of President Trump's Cabinet choices, including on the Senate Judiciary Committee where he grilled then-Attorney General nominee Jeff Sessions on his contacts with Russia.
 Sessions, who had been a top Trump campaign surrogate, told Franken he didn't recall any communications with Russians.
 But after reports surfaced that Sessions did indeed meet with the Russian ambassador to the U.S., Sessions was forced to recuse himself from the Department of Justice investigation into Russian interference with the 2016 presidential election and possible ties between Russia and the Trump campaign.

 Franken had been talked about as a potential Democratic presidential candidate in 2020.
 There was even a "Draft Al Franken" website.
-During an interview to promote his most recent book, Al Franken, Master of the Senate, he told NPR's Scott Detrow he was wasn't interested in the Oval Office, and in a comment that has special resonance amid the current controversy, he said he was "very happy being a United States senator representing the people of Minnesota."
+During an interview to promote his most recent book, Al Franken, Giant of the Senate, he told NPR's Scott Detrow he wasn't interested in the Oval Office, and in a comment that has special resonance amid the current controversy, he said he was "very happy being a United States senator representing the people of Minnesota."

 It will be up to Minnesota Gov. Mark Dayton, a Democrat, to pick a successor to Franken.
 The successor would then serve until a November 2018 special election determines who would serve out the last two years of Franken's term.